The 2018 Virginia Homeschool Convention Schedule!

 In a world where the National Academy of Science redefined adolescence as extending to age 30—and unaccountability, entitlement, and apathy abound amongst young people—homeschoolers face an unprecedented opportunity to stand out.
 Be encouraged by this great opportunity and learn how to raise up men and women who are equipped and prepared for a successful adulthood.

-What?!
+What!
 You Homeschool and Work?
-Chaos-Reducing Strategies for Parents ~ Jennifer Murff & Sam Sorbo, moderated by Anne Miller E-21 B/C
+Chaos-Reducing Strategies for Parents ~ Sam Sorbo, Jamerrill Stewart, Jennifer Murff & Anne Miller E-21 B/C

 How can a busy working mom (or dad) get any schooling done with her kids?
 Listen to this panel discussion about establishing priorities, honing performance, and avoiding pitfalls of the over-scheduled lives we all maintain.
 Learn creative ways to overcome the obstacles—real or imagined—to getting the schooling done!